Aplectrum: Seeds and Germination

 Aplectrum flowers are able to self-pollinate, thus are able to produce seeds asexually.
 Aplectrum produces many dust like seeds and each contain minimal nutrient reserves.
 Aplectrum seeds are a fraction of a millimeter in diameter and are wind dispersed.
 Aplectrum seeds are difficult to germinate and propagate because they require a mycorrizal association.

 Pollination Biology

 Little is known about the pollination of the Aplectrum.
 It flowers in the late spring and the flowers lack nectar and does not attract many pollinators.
 Reported floral visitors include the bees Bombus separatus and Bombus americanorum.
 Since there are very few pollinators of Aplectrum, it relies on autogamy (selfing).

 Predation and Herbivory

-There are two know predators of Aplectrum.
+There are two known predators of Aplectrum.
 White Tailed Deer (Odocoileus virginianus) which maybe related to decline of Aplectrum in some areas.
 The second known potential predator is the Spur-Throated Grasshopper (Melanoplus acrophilus).
 This is the only known account of potential insect herbivory on Aplectrum.